MednickLab/EmotionalPictureTask/README.md

 # Generic Memory Task
 Generic MATLAB/Psychtoolbox code to run a variety of memory tasks.
-Can be used to create Word Pair Associates task, Emotional Picture Task, and many more.
+Can be used to create Word Pair Associates (included) task, Emotional Picture Task (included), and many more.
 Handles images, words and word pairs as stimulus.
 Handles recognition and recall (words only) memory tests.
 The general structure consists of:

 - General "run" code that controls which session runs etc (e.g. runWPA)